 COVID-19 fatality rate by sex

 At this early stage of pandemic, it is still not possible to provide a clear answer to the question how sex influences the health outcomes of people diagnosed with coronavirus.
-So far, data suggest that both sexes are equally likely to get infected, however men are more likely to die due to infection (death rate in all cases: 2.8% vs 1.7%).
+So far, data suggest that both sexes are equally likely to get infected, however men are more likely to die due to infection (: 2.8% vs 1.7%).

 Here are some possible explanations: